Pushpit07/EthSwap/README.md

 That's why it is very critical and important to get it right before deploying with accuracy.
 This required a lot of smart and hard decisions for making these contracts almost perfect for production.

+<a href="http://Pushpit07.github.io/EthSwap">EthSwap website</a>

+---

+**NOTE**

+The website requires the Metamask wallet to be installed in the browser to be able to access the Ethreum blockchain and make transactions.

+---

 Tests for the contracts have also been written and can be found in the `test` directory.

 <br/>